SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 ## Stateful Conversation Memory

-WilmerAI features a sophisticated, three-part memory system to provide long-term, stateful context for conversations.
+WilmerAI features a three-part memory system to provide long-term, stateful context for conversations.
 This system is designed for performance by separating the slow process of writing memories from the fast process of reading them.